Child Custody Overview

 - Both parents will have access to all of their child’s records and information, including school, health, extracurricular activities, and religious instruction.

-A parenting plan will typically outline: Unless the parents agree or the court determines differently, a parenting plan will usually outline:
+Unless the parents agree or the court determines differently, a Parenting Plan will usually outline:

 - Every day of the year, where the youngster will spend his or her time.

-– How will you spend your holidays, birthdays, vacations, school breaks, and other significant occasions?
+- Who the child will be with for holidays, birthdays, vacations, school breaks, and other significant occasions.

 - Arrangements for transportation, including how and where the kid will be exchanged, as well as how transportation expenses will be covered.

 - Whether or if monitoring is required, and if so, what kind of supervision is required.

 - How the parents would distribute decision-making power in the areas of education, health, extracurricular activities, and religious upbringing for their children.
 The Parenting Plan will detail how to address a scenario in which the parents dispute if the parties agree that problems should be resolved jointly.